k2view-academy/K2View-Academy/articles/01_fabric_overview/02_fabric_glossary.md

 <p><strong><a href="/articles/26_fabric_security/07_user_IAM_overview.md">IAM</a></strong></p>
 </td>
 <td width="516">
-<p>Users Identification and Access Management (IAM) is the mechanism for user identification via an authentication process, and for access management via authorization mechanisms.</p>
+<p>Identification and Access Management: The mechanism for user identification via an authentication process, and for access management via authorization mechanisms.</p>
-<p>Fabric provides IAM for web, console, and web-services access, either using Fabric's local repository or by using the organization&rsquo;s identify provider (IDP) which Fabric integrated with as Service Provider (SP).</p>
+<p>Fabric provides IAM for web, console, and web-services access, either using Fabric's local repository or by using the organization&rsquo;s identify provider (IDP) which is integrated with Fabric as a Service Provider (SP).</p>
 </td>
 </tr>
 <tr>